Is Jordan on your bucket list?

 'I Love Petra' sign

-We began our day with two hotel inspections before leaving Petra.
-As we climbed out of Wadi Musa, we made a quick photo stop at the "I Love Petra" sign.
+We left Petra early and as we climbed out of Wadi Musa, we made a quick photo stop at the "I Love Petra" sign.
 The view was slightly hazy, but we could just make out the golden Dome of the Rock in Jerusalem on the distant horizon - a surreal moment that reminded us how close the region’s ancient and modern stories lie side by side.

 From there, we joined the Desert Highway, a dramatic and scenic route that runs south toward Aqaba.
 After about two hours, we turned off for Wadi Rum, and the landscape immediately shifted.
 The sand deepened to a rich orange-red, and the scenery became so otherworldly it felt like we’d landed on Mars.